zowe/zowe-cli/README.md

 ### What is the difference between Zowe V2 and V3?

-  - V3 deprecates support for Zowe V1 profiles.

-    - To updgrade from an older Zowe release, see [Migrating from Zowe Vx to Zowe V3](https://docs.zowe.org/stable/whats-new/zowe-v3-migratio3).

-  - V2 uses **team profiles** and **deprecates the Secure Credential Store** (SCS) plug-in used in Zowe V1.
+  - V2 introduces **team profiles** and **deprecates the Secure Credential Store** (SCS) plug-in used in Zowe V1.

     - Connection details can be managed efficiently within one file, promoting a global configuration that can be shared across teams and mainframe services.
 For more information on how to use profiles, see [Team configurations](https://docs.zowe.org/stable/user-guide/cli-using-using-team-profiles/) in Zowe Docs.

     - Secure credential encryption is included in the core CLI.

+  - V3 includes the preceding features.
+Additionally, deprecates support for Zowe V1 profiles.

+    - To upgrade from an older Zowe release, see [Migrating from Zowe Vx to Zowe V3](https://docs.zowe.org/stable/whats-new/zowe-v3-migratio3).

 <br/>